 WHAT GOES INTO THEM: Building Performance Equipment, Inc. ERVs are made from medical-grade polypropylene, a rugged resin that is resistant to many chemicals, bases, and acids as well as the growth of mold or formation of frost.
 BPE's patented polymer construction has no moving parts, requires little to no maintenance, and allows for low pressure drops as well as high-heat and high-moisture transfer.
 This versatility enables the units to excel at providing comfortable indoor air quality (IAQ) and humidity levels while maintaining temperature control.
 Each unit comes standard with BPE’s 10-year limited lifetime warranty.
 Typically, inline fans are installed separately.
 (See BPE's recommendations.)

-WHAT MAKES THEM SPECIAL: We call them our Long-Ass ERVs for a reason.
-Sure, they are longer than your average ERV, but thanks to BPE's patented engineering, everything about them aims for bigger and better.
+WHAT MAKES THEM SPECIAL: Sure, our units are longer than your average ERV, but thanks to BPE's patented engineering, everything about them aims for bigger and better.
 These high-efficiency, air-to-air, direct counter-flow energy recovery ventilators are typically 80% thermally efficient on up to 98% and have an Energy Efficiency Rating (EER) that is unsurpassed at between 36 and 160 EER.
 (10 EER is typical of the industry.)
 Click here to see our Brochure.

 Please review our products below and consider a BPE ERV for your next new construction or retrofit ventilation project.